QuantEcon/lecture-python.myst/_sources/markov_asset.md

 v = (I - \beta J)^{-1} \beta  J {\mathbb 1}
 ```

-We will define a function tree_price to solve for $v$ given parameters stored in
+We will define a function tree_price to compute $v$ given parameters stored in
 the class AssetPriceModel

 ```{code-cell} python3